deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ### Calvin Andrews, a police officer

 Calvin is one of the two detectives that ought to protect Marjorie in the safe house.
-However, he's actually also on Varone's payroll and staged the suicide of Jacob Grimes twenty years ago.
+However, he's actually also on Varone's payroll and staged the suicide of Jacob Grimes eighteen years ago.
 He tries to scare and eventually kill Marjorie (which is only revealed on the last day)

 Superficially, he's a nice and caring man in his 50s.
 Father-figure type.
 And this is the (visual) progression that he goes through: Starting as nice and trustworthy and becoming mean and ruthless.